 Welcome to the Worldpay developer portal.
-It contains all you need to quickly start using our payment and value-added services.
-Here you can:
+Here you will find what you need to quickly start using our payment and value-added services.

 - Learn about the two distinct environments that we offer and determine which best suits your needs.

 - Get instructions on creating your own safe environment to develop your applications.

 - Access the technical documentation for your chosen platform.

 - Learn how to access our support services to ensure that you can quickly resolve any issues or questions you might have.

 We offer two awesome environments for creating your application.
 Knowing which one is best for you will save you time and provide the fastest path to doing what you do best - writing code.

 We have provided you with a language agnostic environment that allows access to our rich set of features.
 Using our REST API you can choose whichever language and platform suits your needs.
 With simple HTTP POST, GET, PUT and DELETE calls, we make it possible to run credit card present (CP) or card not present (CNP) transactions.
 Additional functionality includes tools for managing customer payment accounts in a secure environment and the ability to enable recurring billing to automatically bill customers at specified intervals.

 In addition to the REST API set, we provide a full Software Development Kit (SDK) that removes the burden of having to write your own code to manage a card reader and allows you to develop native iOS, Android, and Windows application.
 The Integrated Payments Client (IPC) SDK allows you to work in the natural environment of your chosen mobile device.

 One of the more exciting features of the IPC SDK is that we have designed the interface so that you do not have to worry about getting EMV certified.
 Our SDKs are pre-certified, meaning that you can update your application and not have to certify or recertify.
 That puts money back in your pocket.